The Weeknd: Voice and music style

-Tesfaye often sings in a falsetto register, exhibiting an enticing tone.
+Tesfaye often sings in a falsetto register.
 J. D. Considine finds his singing's "tremulous quality" similar to Michael Jackson, but writes that he eschews Jackson's "strong basis in the blues" for a more Arabic-influenced melisma.
 Tesfaye possesses a wide light-lyric tenor vocal range, which spans over three octaves.
 His vocal range reaches its extreme low at the bass F (F2), and its peak high at the tenor G (G5), with a natural tessitura within the upper fourth octave.
 Tesfaye often makes use of his head voice to build resonance to belt out strong high notes within the fifth octave.
 Tesfaye's vocals have a recognizable Ethiopian characteristic.
 Hannah Giogis of Pitchfork notes that "his trademark vibrato, the characteristically pained whine that pervades much of Tesfaye's music, draws from a long Ethiopian musical legacy of tortured pining.
 Imbuing our voices with the shaky pain of loss—romantic or otherwise—is a hallmark of Ethiopian musical tradition.
 Tesfaye, with his staccato wails and aching nostalgia, is a young, North American addition to a dynasty of melodramatic Ethiopian singers."
+In 2023, Rolling Stone ranked the Weeknd at number 110 on its list of the 200 Greatest Singers of All Time.

-Tesfaye's discography spans R&B, pop, hip hop, dance, alternative and new wave genres.
-His work is generally categorized as alternative R&B, due to his contributions in broadening the genre's musical palette to incorporate indie and electronic styles.
-Mistry writes that he "will be obsequiously praised as the future of R&B music—because Tesfaye is a black singer, not because he's making quantifiable, canonical R&B." Tesfaye shared his thoughts on the primary label during an interview with Time in 2015, stating: "Alternative R&B is in my soul.
+Tesfaye's discography spans pop, R&B, hip-hop, and dance genres.
+His earlier work is generally categorized as alternative R&B, due to its contributions in broadening the genre's musical palette to incorporate electronic and indie styles, while his later work gravitates towards electropop.
+Tesfaye shared his thoughts on the primary label during an interview with Time in 2015, stating: "Alternative R&B is in my soul.
 It's not going anywhere.
 When I put out songs from House of Balloons in 2010, people said I made R&B cool again.
 I'm assuming that's when the label was created.
 I feel honored that a good part of today's music is inspired by it, consciously or subconsciously.
 The only way I could have done that was to be ambitious and grand."
 Tesfaye's first three mixtapes; House of Balloons, Thursday and Echoes of Silence, are alternative R&B projects that draw on dream pop, post-punk and trip hop, amongst others.
 His debut studio album Kiss Land is categorized as R&B and dark wave.
 His next three albums, Beauty Behind the Madness, Starboy and After Hours, are considered R&B and pop; with Starboy utilizing heavy trap influences, and After Hours drawing on new wave and dream pop influences.
 Tesfaye's fifth studio album Dawn FM explores dance-pop and synth-pop genres.